lewisd32/LegoSaturnVShelf/README.md

 4.3.

 The included BOM ([SaturnVShelf-BOM.xlsx](SaturnVShelf-BOM.xlsx)) exported by LDD lists the pieces needed.
-You can use this to place an order most of the parts from [Pick-A-Brick](https://shop.lego.com/Pick-a-Brick).
+You can order most of the parts from [Pick-A-Brick](https://shop.lego.com/Pick-a-Brick).
 The remainder can be had from [BrickLink](bricklink.com).

 When I ordered pieces for this (June 2017) everything was available on Pick-A-Brick except for the